Walton Centre

-The Walton Centre, formerly known as the Walton Centre for Neurology and Neurosurgery, is a major neurology hospital located in the suburb of Fazakerley in the city of Liverpool, England.
+The Walton Centre, formally known as the Walton Centre for Neurology and Neurosurgery, is a major neurology hospital located in the suburb of Fazakerley in the city of Liverpool, England.
 It is one of several specialist hospitals located within the Liverpool City Region alongside Liverpool Heart and Chest Hospital, Alder Hey Children's Hospital, Liverpool Women's Hospital, Mersey Regional Burns and Plastic Surgery Unit and Clatterbridge Cancer Centre.
 The wards in the hospital are all named after pioneering neurosurgeons in the 20th and 21st century.
 It is managed by the Walton Centre NHS Foundation Trust.

 History

 The Walton Centre originally provided services from the Walton Centre for Neurology at Walton Hospital on Rice Lane in Walton, Liverpool.
 However, as demand for services continued to increase, the capacity for provision at the relatively small Rice Lane site failed to keep pace and in 1998 all services were transferred to a new, purpose-built complex two miles north in Fazakerley adjacent to and adjoining Aintree University Hospital.
-The centre has subsequently continued to provide an expanding service to the public ever since.
-The centre achieved NHS Trust status in 1992, and gained NHS Foundation Trust status in 2009.
+The centre achieved NHS Trust status in 1992, and NHS Foundation Trust status in 2009.

 In 2014 the Walton Centre became the first hospital in the UK to virtually open its doors to Google Street view to the main clinical areas.

 It was announced, on 4 October 2022, that the centre had achieved the status of a university hospital.